AliceO2Group/O2DPG/DATA/README.md

   - If you want to specify the number of reconstruction nodes to use here, you can use `RECO_NUM_NODES_OVERRIDE`, otherwise the default from your description library file will be used (leave it empty or `=0`).
   - The `WORKFLOW_DETECTORS` and `WORKFLOW_PARAMETERS` options are optional, your workflow does not need to use them.
 They are mostly for more complex workflows, so you can ignore them for now`.
   - Leave `DDMODE=processing` in order to run a workflow.
-  - `GEN_TOPO_PARTITION` and `NHBPERTF` will be set by AliECS later automatically, no need to change them.
+  - `NHBPERTF` will be set by AliECS later automatically, no need to change them.
   - Change the output filename to a file somewhere in your `$HOME`, the default is `$HOME`/gen_topo_output.xml.
 This will be the file you have to enter in AliECS as topology.
 - Run `run.sh`
 - Put the output file (default is `$HOME/gen_topo_output.xml`) as EPN DDS topology in the AliECS GUI.